 Usage

-Send any of the available commands to any channel where the bot is present (providing any platform prefix if required):
+Send any of the available commands to any channel where the bot is present (providing the platform’s command prefix if required):

 !dunno